-You will often find access management bundled in with identity management (IAM).
-There are many different solutions for access management and one that we particularly like is OneLogin.
+You will often find access management bundled in with Identity Access Management (IAM).
+There are many different solutions for access management:

 IAM works by defining and managing your employee roles and then granting each employee privileged access to the network resource that allows them to carry out their daily duties.
 IAM has been designed to make things easy, this means each employee will only need to use one set of network credentials to access your business network.
 Or, in simple terms, one password for everything.